michallepicki/blog/_posts/2021-11-06-playwright-and-phoenix-ecto-sql-sandbox.md

 {% endraw %}

 Both tests created a separate user, and listing all users did not show the user created in the other test.

+## Closing thoughts

+Overall, I am very excited to use Playwright-based browser automation for tests instead of WebDriver-based solutions.
+Playwright is snappier and more reliable - it's just overall better!
+I hope to find the time to contribute to the Elixir client a bit more.